I am not open for massages at this time, mainly due changes in my time available.

-[The following information is only valid once I re-start massages.]
+[The following information is for information purposes only, once I re-start massages.]

 I provide a relaxing, safe and peaceful space for your massage treatment so that you can fully unwind and enjoy the experience.